-- 4.1 The Department shall issue a registry identification card to a designated caregiver applicant for the purpose of managing the well-being of one to five qualified patients, including themselves if caregiver is a qualified patient, in response to the requirements of this rule upon the completion and approval of the designated caregiver application form, available from the medical marijuana program, and a non-refundable application fee, in the form of a personal check, money order or a cashier's check made out to "State of Delaware-MMP".
-In order for a registry identification card to be obtained and processed, the following information shall be submitted to the medical marijuana program: - 4.1.1 Proof that the applicant is at least 21 years of age unless the person is the parent or legal guardian of a minor who is a qualifying patient; - 4.1.2 A reasonable xerographic copy of the applicant's Delaware license or comparable State of Delaware or federal issued photo identification card verifying Delaware residence; State of Delaware issued identification card must be available for inspection/verification. - 4.1.3 Written approval by the qualified patient or patients authorizing responsibility for managing the well-being of a qualified patient or patients with respect to the use of marijuana; - 4.1.4 The name, address, telephone number, and date of birth of each qualified patient; - 4.1.5 The name and address of the applicant as they appear on the applicant's government issued ID card, telephone number of the applicant; and - 4.1.6 The applicant's signature and date. - 4.2 Designated caregiver application requirements: - 4.2.1 Criminal history screening requirements: - 4.2.1.1 All designated caregiver applicants are required to consent to a nationwide and statewide criminal history screening background check every three years.
-All applicable application fees associated with the nationwide and statewide criminal history screening background check shall be paid by the designated caregiver applicant. - 4.2.1.2 Individuals convicted of an excluded felony offense, as described in the definitions Section 2.0, and 16 Del.C. §4902A(7) are prohibited from serving as a designated caregiver.
-The applicant and qualified patient shall be notified by registered mail of his or her disqualification from being a designated caregiver. - 17 DE Reg.
-738 (01/01/14) - 19 DE Reg.
-409 (11/01/15) - 23 DE Reg.
-667 (02/01/20) - 24 DE Reg.
-485 (11/01/20)
+- 4.1 The Department shall issue a registry identification card MMRIC to a designated caregiver applicant for the purpose of managing the well-being of one to five 1 to 5 qualified patients, including themselves if the caregiver is a qualified patient, in response to the requirements of this rule upon the completion and approval of the designated caregiver application form, available from the medical marijuana program Medical Marijuana Program, and a non-refundable application fee, in the form of a personal check, money order or a cashier's check made out to "State of Delaware-MMP".
+In order for a registry identification card For a MMRIC to be obtained and processed, the following information shall be submitted to the medical marijuana program Medical Marijuana program: - 4.1.1 Proof that the applicant is at least 21 years of age unless the person is the parent or legal guardian of a minor who is a qualifying patient; - 4.1.2 A reasonable xerographic readable copy of the applicant's Delaware driver's license or comparable State of Delaware or federal issued photo identification card verifying Delaware residence; a State of Delaware issued identification card must be available for inspection/verification. - 4.1.3 Written approval by the qualified patient or patients authorizing responsibility for managing the well-being of a qualified patient or patients with respect to the use of marijuana; - 4.1.4 The name, address, telephone number, and date of birth of each qualified patient; - 4.1.5 The name and address of the applicant as they appear on the applicant's government issued ID card, telephone number of the applicant; and - 4.1.6 The applicant's signature and date. - 4.2 Designated caregiver application requirements: - 4.2.1 Criminal history screening requirements: - 4.2.1.1 Any person required by this regulation to obtain a background check shall submit fingerprints and other necessary information to the State Bureau of Identification to obtain a report of the person's entire criminal history record from the State Bureau of Identification or a statement that the State Bureau of Identification Central Repository contains no information relating to that person.
+The report will include the person's entire federal criminal history record from the Federal Bureau of Investigation pursuant to Federal Bureau of Investigation appropriation of Title II of Public Law 92-544 (28 U.S.C. § 534) or a statement that the Federal Bureau of Investigation's records contain no information relating to that person.
+A person required by this regulation to obtain a background check is responsible for any costs associated with obtaining the background check. - 4.2.1.1 4.2.1.2All designated caregiver applicants are required to consent to a nationwide and statewide criminal history screening background check every three 3 years.
+All applicable application fees associated with the nationwide and statewide criminal history screening background check shall be paid by the designated caregiver applicant. - 4.2.1.2 4.2.1.3Individuals convicted of an excluded felony offense, as described in the definitions Section 2.0 of this regulation, and 16 Del.C. §4902A(7) are prohibited from serving as a designated caregiver.
+The applicant and qualified patient shall be notified by registered mail of his or her disqualification from being disqualified as a designated caregiver.

-5.0 Registry Identification Cards
+5.0 Medical Marijuana Registry Identification Cards (MMRICs)